-This is a guest post contributed by Catherine Harrington, the Campaign Manager of the Global Campaign for Equal Nationality Rights, Women’s Refugee Commission.
+This is a guest post contributed by Catherine Harrington, the associate director at the Women’s Refugee Commission and campaign manager of the Global Campaign for Equal Nationality Rights, a coalition of national and international NGOs, UN agencies, academics, and civil society partners.
+The Global Campaign is housed within the Women’s Refugee Commission.

 The links between discrimination against women in social, political, and economic life and gender-based violence are well-documented.
 These links are made tragically clear in the context of nationality laws that deny women the same rights as men.

 Globally, twenty-five countries maintain nationality laws that deny women equal rights with men to pass their citizenship to their children.
 Approximately fifty countries have gender-discriminatory provisions in their nationality laws, with almost all of them denying women the right to confer nationality on a non-national spouse, and some stripping women of citizenship acquired through marriage if that marriage dissolves.

 These kinds of discrimination result in wide-ranging human rights violations and can render affected persons stateless.
 In fact, gender discrimination in nationality laws is a primary cause of statelessness amongst children, as children who are denied their mother’s nationality may be unable to acquire their father’s nationality owing to a variety of reasons.
 These laws also result in family separation, due to travel documents and residency permits being denied to the children and spouses of women citizens.
 Those without citizenship due to discrimination in the nationality law are often denied access to range of social services, including national healthcare systems – an issue of grave concern as the world faces the COVID-19 pandemic.